 Best Podcast Hosting for Brands & Teams

 The feature that makes them unique among podcast hosting companies is their allowance of unlimited podcasts on any single plan.

-This gives you the ability to host multiple podcasts, customize pretty much all parts of your player, and build an awesome website for your brand.
+This gives you the ability to host multiple podcasts, customize pretty much all parts of your player, and build a website for your brand.

-In addition, the features and aesthetic appeal is definitely up to standards and easily provide an excellent user experience.
+In addition, the features and aesthetic appeal are definitely up to standards and easily provide an excellent user experience.

-Transistor does an awesome job of hosting you audio files and provides a great suite of analytics to help you gauge the progress and reach of your podcast.
+Transistor does an awesome job of hosting your audio files and provides a great suite of analytics to help you gauge the progress and reach of your podcast.